hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 ### Processing Guarantees

-Jobs with mutable state, the ones that have [processing guarantees](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve their fault tolerance by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
-When such jobs fail, not only does their execution stop, but also their snapshots get deleted.
-This makes it impossible to resume them without loss.
+Jobs with mutable state, those with a [processing guarantee](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve their fault tolerance by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
+When such a job fails, not only does its execution stop, but also its snapshots get deleted.
+This makes it impossible to resume it without loss.

-To cope with this situation, starting from Jet 4.3, jobs can be configured to be only suspended when failures occur, instead of having them fail completely.
+To cope with this situation, you can configure a job to be suspended in the case of a failure, instead of failing completely.
 For details see [`JobConfig.setSuspendOnFailure`](/javadoc/{jet-version}/com/hazelcast/jet/config/JobConfig.html#setSuspendOnFailure(boolean)).

-Note: to preserve behavior from older versions, this configuration option is not the default, so it must be enabled explicitly.
+Note: this option was introduced in Hazelcast Jet 4.3.
+In order to preserve the behavior from older versions, it is not the default, so it must be enabled explicitly.

-Having them in a suspended state preserves their snapshots and makes resumptions possible, once the root cause of the failure has been addressed.
+A job in the suspended state has preserved its snapshot, and you can resume it without loss once you have addressed the root cause of the failure.

 In the open-source version of Jet this scenario is limited to fixing the input data by some external means and then simply [resuming the job](../operations/job-management#restarting) via the client API.

-Enterprise users of Jet have the added option of [job upgrades](../enterprise/job-update).
+The Enterprise version of Jet  has the added option of [job upgrades](../enterprise/job-update).
+In that case you can:
-They can:

 * export the latest snapshot
-* update their pipeline, if needed, for example, to cope with unexpected data
+* update the pipeline, if needed, for example, to cope with unexpected data
 * resubmit a new job based on the exported snapshot and the updated pipeline

 One caveat of the suspend-on-failure feature is that the latest snapshot is not a "failure snapshot."
 Jet can't take a full snapshot right at the moment of the failure, because its processors can produce accurate snapshots only when in a healthy state.
-So the latest snapshot we will have available will be whatever has been saved at the last periodic snapshotting phase.
-But even so, the recovery procedure should preserve at-least-once guarantees.
+Instead Jet simply keeps the latest periodic snapshot it created.
+Even so, the recovery procedure preserves the at-least-once guarantee.

-More information on the topic can also be found in the feature's design document, for example, how clients that have submitted the job can [discover if it got suspended this way](../design-docs/012-improved-job-resilience#notifying-the-client).
+You can find more information on the topic in the feature's design document, for example, how clients that have submitted the job can [discover if it got suspended this way](../design-docs/012-improved-job-resilience#notifying-the-client).